-L. PERINATAL COMMITTEE - Enterprise Committee
+N. PERINATAL COMMITTEE - Enterprise Committee

 This committee will be multi-disciplinary and at least composed of representatives from Pediatrics, OB/GYN, Neonatology, Anesthesia, Care Coordinator and Chief Nursing Officer.
+The Chair and the members will be appointed per Article 11.1-2 of the Bylaws.

-- (a) Review the ongoing care of patients in Labor and Delivery, NICU, Maternity, and the Nursery. - (b) Establish guidelines for the care of patients in Labor and Delivery, NICU, Maternity, and Nursery. - (c) Submit recommendations/concerns to Pediatric Department Executive Committee, OB/GYN Department Executive Committee, or Maternal-Child Health Department Executive Committee as appropriate.
+- (a) Review the ongoing care of patients in Labor and Delivery, NICU, Maternity, and the Nursery. - (b) Establish guidelines for the care of patients in Labor and Delivery, NICU, Maternity, and Nursery. - (c) Submit recommendations/concerns to Maternal-Child Health Department Executive Committee as appropriate.

-Monthly, or at the discretion of the chair
+Monthly, or at the discretion of the Chair.
+The peer review activities will be monitored by the Physician Excellence Committee.

-M. PHARMACY AND THERAPEUTICS COMMITTEE - Enterprise Committee
+O. PHARMACY AND THERAPEUTICS COMMITTEE - Enterprise Committee in Consultation with the Chief Medical Officer.